Connect with us

 #5 CPF Top-Ups

-To earn better interest returns, you can also consider making CPF top-ups into your Special Account (SA) via the Retirement Sum Topping-Up (RSTU) Scheme.
+To earn more attractive interest returns, you can also consider making CPF top-ups into your Special Account (SA) or Retirement Account (RA) via the Retirement Sum Topping-Up (RSTU) Scheme.
 These funds are guaranteed by the Singapore government and offer a minimum guaranteed return of 4.0% p.a.
-Today, the Special Account interest rate has risen to 4.14%.

 Moreover, the first $60,000 of your CPF monies, with up to $20,000 in your CPF Ordinary Account (OA), will earn an additional 1.0% p.a. in interest returns.
 This means your top-ups may earn up to 5.0% p.a. if you top-up your CPF SA in the early years.